|

 The next drill (fourth from the right) is seeded approximately 2/3's with carrot and the remainder turnip.

-Into the fifth drill I transplanted our red and white onion seedlings for the first 2/3's the remainder will be tomatoes.
+Into the fifth drill I transplanted red and white onion seedlings for the first 2/3's the remainder will be tomatoes.

 The final drill has our sugar snap pea trellis and beefsteak tomato seedlings placed inside tomato cages (all ty-wrapped together) and a bamboo stake.